bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 The lights feature is currently setup to support lights that use a standard servo PWM signal for control.
 Until light support is officially added to QGC, the "Gimbal Roll" settings are used to connect the light input to a servo output.

 Select *Channel 7* for the "Output channel" and *RC9* for the "Input channel".

+## Configuring Motor Directions

+Due to clockwise and counterclockwise propellers, as well as wiring, the motor directions will have to be tested and corrected during initial setup. *ArduSub* includes a set of parameters for this purpose.
+The parameters are called `MOT_MOT1_REVERSE` for motors 1-8 and valid values are `1` (normal) or `-1` (reverse).

+We generally follow this process to check motor rotation directions:

+1. Arm vehicle after completing all of the setup steps above
+2. Move the "forward" joystick forward and verify that the thrusters that produce some forward thrust are operating in the correct direction
+3. Move the "vertical" joystick upwards and verify that the thrusters that produce some vertical thrust are operating int the correct direction

+Provided that the correct frame configuration was chosen during compilation, you should not need to perform any more validation than that.